 - Alternate Universe: Cards with this icon are from parallel realities, other time periods, illusions, or even dreams.
 They may not enter our universe unless cards are specifically permitted by a card (or if they report to their native Time Location).
-See Entering Play. - Hologram: Cards with this icon are holograms.
+See Entering Play. - 题 Hologram: Cards with this icon are holograms.
 They are "deactivated" (disabled) unless present with a holodeck or holoprojectors.
-See Holographic Personnel and Equipment. - Borg Use Only: These cards may only be used in Borg decks.
+See Holographic Personnel and Equipment. - 💹 Borg Use Only: These cards may only be used in 🕚 Borg decks.
 See Building Your Deck. - 🔟 Hidden Agenda: These cards are played face-down, then flipped and activated during a turn.
-See Entering Play and Playing "At Any Time". - Self-Controlling Card: These cards move, operate, and attack on their own.
-See Self-Controlling Cards. - Nemesis Arrows: Cards with opposed Nemesis arrows of the same color must destroy each other if they encounter each other.
-See Nemesis Destruction - - Infiltration Icons: Permits cards to infiltrate an opponent's personnel of the correct affiliation.
-See Infiltration. - 3 1 X Countdown Icon: Cards with this icon "count down" at the end of each turn, and are discarded when the count reaches zero.
-See Countdown Tickdown. - Planet: Refers to a planet, or a card that may only exist at a planet location. - Space: Refers to a space location, or a card that may exist only at a space location. - Skill Dot: Indicates a regular or special skill.
-See Using Skills. - Y Special Download: Cards with this icon may suspend play to download the named card.
+See Entering Play and Playing "At Any Time". - 🔯 Self-Controlling Card: These cards move, operate, and attack on their own.
+See Self-Controlling Cards. - 📕 Botany Bay: These dilemmas prevent you from attempting a mission if you peek at them too early.
+See Botany Bay Cards. - Nemesis Arrows: Cards with opposed Nemesis arrows of the same color must destroy each other if they encounter each other.
+See Nemesis Destruction - 🔶 🧇 Infiltration Icons: Permits cards to infiltrate an opponent's personnel of the correct affiliation.
+See Infiltration. - 3 1 🔀 Countdown Icon: Cards with this icon "count down" at the end of each turn, and are discarded when the count reaches zero.
+See Countdown Tickdown. - Image: Planet: Refers to a planet, or a card that may only exist at a planet location. - 🗱 Space: Refers to a space location, or a card that may exist only at a space location. - Skill Dot: Indicates a regular or special skill.
+See Using Skills. - $m{ imes}$ Special Download: Cards with this icon may suspend play to download the named card.
 See Special Download.